 A General in the imperial German army, Lettow-Vorbeck commanded its forces in German East Africa during WW1.
 A master

 of asymmetric warfare, he successfully kept in check a numerically superior force of 300,000 of allied troops, leading an undersupplied force of just 14,000 men.

 A brilliant tactician admired by friends and foes alike, he remained undefeated in the field and returned to Germany a war hero.
 One commenter said of his exploits “as the greatest single guerrilla operation in history, and the most successful.”

-He is also widely know for uttering this famous line.
+He is also widely known for uttering this famous line.

 9) Horatio Nelson

 A distinguished British naval commander, famous for his superb leadership and unorthodox military tactics, he played a pivotal role throughout the Napoleonic war.

 His greatest victory, which ultimately cost him his life, was at the battle of Trafalgar.